 If more than one account offers what you want, choose the one that offers the best freebies.
 You can then apply to open the account online.

-Work out which of the following you want and choose one that offers everything you need:
+As part of your comparison, it’s also worth working out which of the following you want so that you can choose an account that offers everything you need: